Find out Taiwan's weather in December (mild, damp, showery, averaging 16°C or 60°F in Taipei), what to wear and what's good to do: pro travel tips.

 More on Christmas in China>>>

 December is a busy travel month due to Christmas and New Year travel.
-Tickets for flights to Taiwan and between Taiwan and China may be difficult to get.
+Tickets for flights to Taiwan and between Taiwan and Chinese mainland may be difficult to get.